 In Dodge City, he signed on with David T. Beals and W. H. “Deacon” Bates to drive a herd into the Panhandle, where they establish the LX Ranch.
-For the next several years he worked as an LX cowboy, where he met a young man named Henry McCarty, aka Billy the Kid, and later he would lead a posse in New Mexico in an attempt to capture the Kid and his gang.
+For the next several years, he worked as an LX cowboy, where he met a young man named Henry McCarty, aka Billy the Kid, and later he would lead a posse in New Mexico in an attempt to capture the Kid and his gang.

-In 1884 Siringo married Mamie Lloyd and after having been a cowboy for more than two decades, changed careers, opening a store in Caldwell, Kansas.
+In 1884 Siringo married Mamie Lloyd and, after having been a cowboy for more than two decades, changed careers, opening a store in Caldwell, Kansas.
 That same year, he also began writing a book entitled “A Texas Cowboy; Or Fifteen Years on the Hurricane Deck of a Spanish Pony.”
-It was published a year later to wide acclaim and became one of the first true accounts of the cowboy life during the days of the Old West.
+It was published a year later to wide acclaim and became one of the first true accounts of cowboy life during the days of the Old West.

 In 1890 Siringo’s wife died, leaving him a widower with a five-year-old daughter.
-Three years later Siringo met and married Lillie Thomas of Denver, Colorado and the two had a son in 1896.
+Three years later, Siringo met and married Lillie Thomas of Denver, Colorado, and the two had a son in 1896.
 However, shortly afterward, the two divorced.

 In 1892, Siringo was assigned to a case in Idaho, where he worked undercover to get information against corrupt labor union officials.
 Though he despised the labor union officials, he stood against a lynch mob to protect union attorney Clarence Darrow from being hanged.